-- 1. Coordinating the delivery of services to reduce fragmentation of care and maximize mutually agreed upon outcome - 2.
-Facilitating access to and connecting the young person and their family to services and supports identified in the PCP - 3.
-Making referrals to providers for needed services and scheduling appointments with the beneficiary - 4.
-Assisting the young person and their family as they transition through levels of care - 5.
-Facilitating communication and collaboration among all service providers and the young person and their family - 6.
-Assisting the young person in establishing and maintaining a medical home with a CCNC physician or other primary care physician - 7.
+- a.
+Coordinating the delivery of services to reduce fragmentation of care and maximize mutually agreed upon outcomes - b.
+Facilitating acce3ss to and connecting the young person and their family to services and supports identified in the PCP - c.
+Making referrals to providers for needed services and scheduling appointments with the beneficiary - d.
+Assisting the young person and their family as they transition through levels of care - e.
+Facilitating communication and collaboration among all service providers and the young person and their family - f.
+Assisting the young person in establishing and maintaining a medical home with a CCNC physician or other primary care physician - g.
 Assisting the pregnant young person in establishing obstetrician and prenatal care as necessary

-7. Monitoring and Follow-Up
+7 Monitoring and Follow-Up:

 Monitoring and follow up includes activities and contacts that are necessary to ensure that the PCP is effectively implemented and adequately addresses the needs of the young person and their family.
 Monitoring activities involve the young person, his or her family, his or her supports, providers, and others involved in care delivery.
-Monitoring activities helps determine whether:
+Monitoring activities help determine whether: